Printed Circuit Boards (PCB)

 Definition

 A Printed Circuit Board (PCB) or Printed Wiring Boards (PWB) consists of a superposition of alternating conductive and insulating layers.
-The ensemble forms a set of conductive, used for routing power and signal in electronic components.
-A PCB with electronics components mounted on it can be called a Printed Circuit Board Assembly (PCBA).
+The ensemble forms a set of conductive lines, used for routing power and signal in electronic components.
+The insulating layer can either be core layers, that constitute the inner structure of a layer, or prepreg, i.e., pre-impregnated, which constitute the interconnections between layers.
+The succession of layer are visible on Figure 1.
+A PCB with electronics components mounted on it can be called a Printed Circuit Board Assembly (PCBA), whereas a PCB without any components is known as a bare PCB.

 PCBs are used to interconnect components soldered on top of the electronic circuit.
 It distributes both signal and power to assembled components like CPUs, SSDs, RAM slots… Printed Circuit Board are contained in the vast majority of today electronic devices, from PCs to wearables passing by cars, to name a few.

-We can categorize bare PCBs according to 3 criteria: the number of layers it is made of, its structure which is either rigid, flexible or a mix of bother, and its specificity according to the component it will be integrated it.
+We can categorize bare PCBs according to 3 criteria 1) : the number of layers it is made of, its structure which is either rigid, flexible or a mix of both, and its specificity according to the component it will be integrated it.
 Each of those categories are detailed in the following parts, as well as the high-level impact each category has on manufacturing process and material composition.

 Number of Layers

 - Single-sided PCB: only one side of the board contains a conductive trace.
-Thus, the manufacturing process is the shortest as it requires only on traces printing and plating and does not require any alignment with other layer traces.
+Thus, the manufacturing process is the shortest as it involves printing and plating of a single trace and requires no alignment with other trace layer.
 As there is only one trace, it cannot interconnect many component and is thus used for very simple application like toys or basic calculators.

 - Double-sided PCB: the two sides of the board contain a conductive trace.
 Thus, alignment of drills needs to be performed as well as trhough-hole plating to ensure inteconnections between the two sides of the PCB.
-This type of PCB is more common for power supplies, HVAC controllers or more complex IoT devices.
+This type of PCB is more common for power supplies, HVAC (heat, ventilation and air conditioning) controllers or more complex IoT devices.

 The more layer, the more substrate, insulating material and copper traces.